AdamSEY/docs/README.md

-# Mintlify Starter Kit

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components
+# MigmaAI Docs

+This repository contains the MigmaAI documentation site.

 ### Development

-Install the [Mintlify CLI](https://www.npmjs.com/package/mint) to preview the documentation changes locally.
-To install, use the following command
+Install the [Mintlify CLI](https://www.npmjs.com/package/mint) to preview the documentation changes locally:

 ```
 npm i -g mint
 ```

-Run the following command at the root of your documentation (where docs.json is)
+Run the dev server at the root (where docs.json is):

 ```
 mint dev
 ```

-If you have an OpenAPI file (we ship one at `api-reference/openapi.json`), it will automatically generate API endpoint pages when `docs.json` includes the `openapi` field.
-This repo is already configured.
+API endpoint pages are auto-generated from `api-reference/openapi.json` via the `openapi` field in `docs.json`.

 ### Publishing Changes

-Install our Github App to auto propagate changes from your repo to your deployment.
-Changes will be deployed to production automatically after pushing to the default branch.
-Find the link to install on your dashboard.
+Push to the default branch to deploy.
+If you use the Mintlify GitHub App, changes will auto-deploy from this repo.

 #### Troubleshooting

-- It the dev environment isn't running - Run `mint install` it'll re-install dependencies.
+- If the dev environment isn't running, try `mint install` to re-install dependencies.
-- Page loads as a 404 - Make sure you are running in a folder with `docs.json`
+- If a page loads as 404, ensure you're in the folder with `docs.json`.